 They may have seen business use cases for Google Hangouts and be interested in that form of collaboration.

 7. Business owners and/or executives trust Google’s reliability and redundancy

 People at companies that go Google trust that Google has built-in data redundancy within its infrastructure.

 8. They trust Google’s data security

-Many people are aware of G Suite, but have a distrust of keeping their data in the cloud.
+Many people are aware of Google Workspace, but have a distrust of keeping their data in the cloud.

 But what’s more vulnerable, the data behind a small company firewall that gets occasional security patches or a global network of data centers with over 700 engineers dedicated to security?

 Would Sony Pictures Entertainment have been better off with email data in Google’s data centers than on their local network?

 9. They trust Google’s commitment to privacy